 What happens if your domain name expires depends partly on your domain name registrar.
-A domain name registrar is the place where you purchased and registered the domain.
+A domain name registrar is where you purchased and registered the domain.
 (For example, GoDaddy, Google Domains, Namecheap.)
-Each registrar has their own company policies but all have to follow a minimum of basic rules set by ICANN, Internet Corporation for Assigned Names and Numbers.
+Each registrar has its company policies, but all have to follow a minimum of basic rules set by ICANN, Internet Corporation for Assigned Names and Numbers.

-You will need to consult with your own registrar to find out their exact procedures.
+You will need to consult with your registrar to determine their exact procedures.
 The following are the only guidelines they must follow.

 A Brief Timeline of the ICANN Rules for Domain Expirations

 - You will receive notices ahead of the renewal date, assuming your registrar has your current contact information.

 - One day after expiration, your domain will be “parked”.
 Things associated with the domain name may cease to work (eg. your website, your email).

 - You have 30 days where you have the right to rescue your domain name.
 (Meanwhile, after day 1, you may lose use of your email.)

 - And, between day 30 and 45, the domain can be put up for auction.
 If it is still available when you check at this point in time, you may be able to pay a redemption fee in order to get it back.

 - After that last auction date, if no one has purchased the domain, the registrar can return the domain to the registry.

 - At this point, if you are lucky enough that it is still available, you would go through general registration again to regain access.